-CLSD model originating the CLSD^w model.
-The CLSD^w model consists of explicitly specifying the binary variables (w) to indicate if an item is produced in one period or not.
+In this paper, we deal with the lot sizing and scheduling problem with sequence dependent setup costs and times.
+We proposed a simple reformulation for the CLSD model originating the $CLSD^w$ model.
+The $CLSD^w$ model consists of explicitly specifying the binary variables (w) to indicate if an item is produced in one period or not.
 This formulation allowed us to define a new branching rule to improve the performance of branch-and-bound algorithms.
 Our branching rule consists of firstly performing the branching in variables w before the other binary variables.
-We implemented the CLSD^w model and our branching rule in the Cplex 12.60 solver, tested the performance of our approach in 240 test instances from the literature and compared them with the performance of the traditional CLSD model.
+We implemented the $CLSD^w$ model and our branching rule in the Cplex 12.60 solver, tested the performance of our approach in 240 test instances from the literature and compared them with the performance of the traditional CLSD model.
 The computational results show that our approach can significantly reduce the running time and the average GAP.

 The branching rule proposed in this paper can improve the performance of algorithms that need to partially solve the CLSD model in each iteration, such as the mixed integer programming based heuristics and Lagrangian based heuristics.
-As future studies, we highlight the investigation of these approaches using the CLSD^w model.
+As future studies, we highlight the investigation of these approaches using the $CLSD^w$ model with the branching rule proposed in this paper.